cim-engineering/view-api-pattern/README.md

 ## ROUTING
 The router handles the entire URL routing for your project.
 Checkout [Steampixel's Simple Router](https://github.com/steampixel/simplePHPRouter) to learn more on how to use this fast routing system.

-Otherwise you can simply add a new route like this:
+Otherwise you can simply add a new route (to render a view) like this:
 ```php
 Route::add('/auth/signup', function () {
   include 'views/register.html';